Mostafa-Tarek/Map-My-World-Robot/README.md

 #### This project is intended to be completed in the Udacity Workspace or on Jetson TX2 and might encounter performance issue on personal laptop or the VM.

 Because RTAB-Map 's speed and memory management  for information analysis and the quality of the documentation.
-Being able to leverage RTAB-Map with our own robots will lead to a solid foundation for mapping and localization well.

 # Project Setup
 To begin, several ROS packages need to be installed as dependencies: